 The Toronto Stock Exchange's S&P/TSX composite index .GSPTSE ended down 129.19 points, or 0.84 percent, at 15,313.13.

 Of the index’s 10 main groups, only the typically defensive telecoms and utilities sectors ended in positive territory, while gold miners also gained as bullion benefited from a weaker U.S. dollar.

 “This is the bloom off the rose,” said Niall Brown, a portfolio manager at Morgan Meighen & Associates, referring to the legislative battle Trump faces to overhaul the healthcare law known as Obamacare before turning his attention to the tax system and business regulations.

 “The market is suddenly realizing maybe things aren’t going to get enacted in as business-friendly a manner as he was hoping,” he said.
 “The North American banks certainly took a good ding today as a result.”

-The most influential gainers on the index included Barrick Gold Corp, which advanced 2.1 percent to C$25.99.
+The most influential gainers on the index included Barrick Gold Corp ABX.TO, which advanced 2.1 percent to C$25.99.